 If someone makes a comment today, do not wait for the ideal occasion to point it out to people.
 Be willing to point out the follies right when such comments are made.
 Such comments can be tackled rightly at the heat of the moment.

 Set Proper Boundaries in Professional Relationships:

-In every professional relationship it is better to set boundaries.
+In every professional relationship, it is better to set boundaries.
 It is when you permit people to get too free that they blurt out things that are not to be said.
 It is thus vital that you set proper boundaries in professional relationships.

 Even when you interact with friends in your office, make sure you maintain a safe distance and do not speak of your personal life with them.
-This distance permits people in office to behave themselves.
+This distance permits people in the office to behave themselves.

 Good Rapport Counts: